Robert Moses: WPA swimming pools

 During the Depression, Moses, along with Mayor Fiorello H. La Guardia, was especially interested in creating new pools and other bathing facilities, such as those in Jacob Riis Park, Jones Beach, and Orchard Beach.
 He devised a list of 23 pools around the city.
 The pools would be built using funds from the Works Progress Administration (WPA), a federal agency created as part of the New Deal to combat the Depression's negative effects.

 Eleven of these pools were to be designed concurrently and open in 1936.
 These comprised ten pools at Astoria Park, Betsy Head Park, Crotona Park, Hamilton Fish Park, Highbridge Park, Thomas Jefferson Park, McCarren Park, Red Hook Park, Jackie Robinson Park, and Sunset Park, as well as a standalone facility at Tompkinsville Pool.
 Moses, along with architects Aymar Embury II and Gilmore David Clarke, created a common design for these proposed aquatic centers.
 Each location was to have distinct pools for diving, swimming, and wading; bleachers and viewing areas; and bathhouses with locker rooms that could be used as gymnasiums.
 The pools were to have several common features, such as a minimum 55 yd length, underwater lighting, heating, filtration, and low-cost construction materials.
 To fit the requirement for cheap materials, each building would be built using elements of the Streamline Moderne and Classical architectural styles.
 The buildings would also be near "comfort stations", additional playgrounds, and spruced-up landscapes.

 Construction for some of the 11 pools began in October 1934.
 By mid-1936, ten of the eleven WPA-funded pools were completed and were being opened at a rate of one per week.
 Combined, the facilities could accommodate 49,000 swimmers.
 The eleven WPA pools were considered for New York City landmark status in 1990.
 Ten of the pools were designated as New York City landmarks in 2007 and 2008.

 Moses allegedly fought to keep African American swimmers out of his pools and beaches.
 One subordinate remembers Moses saying the pools should be kept a few degrees colder, allegedly because Moses believed African Americans did not like cold water.
+Caro alleged that Moses built low bridges across his parkways to make them inaccessible to buses, thereby restricting "the use of state parks by poor and lower-middle-class families" who did not own cars.
+However, both the pool and bridge claims have been challenged as fabrications by other authors.